oVirt/ovirt-site/source/feature/direct-lun.html.md

 ### The vDisk entity

 *   Engine should have an abstraction that contains:
-    -   Backing storage (returned by getDeviceList or equivalent)
+    -   Backing storage (returned by getDeviceList or equivalent).
+    -   Connection to the backing storage.
     -   The image stack (history).
     -   Other Engine required info.